East and West

 The East starts from a different place.
 It starts from the Incarnation.

+"God became man so that man might become god."
+Athanasius wrote this in the fourth century and meant it completely seriously.
 In the Eastern understanding, the fundamental human problem is not primarily guilt but mortality and alienation — a kind of ontological dimming, a falling away from full participation in the divine life.
-We were made for theosis (θέωσις) — for a genuine, real participation in the divine nature, a union with God that doesn't erase the human person but brings them to their fullest flowering.
+We were made for theosis — genuine participation in the divine nature, a union with God that doesn't erase the human person but brings it to its fullest flourishing.
 The Fall is the story of how we turned away from that destiny.
-And the Incarnation — God becoming human in the person of Jesus Christ — is the story of how that destiny was restored from within human nature itself.
+The Incarnation is the story of how that destiny was restored from within human nature itself.

-What follows from this is a radically different vision of the spiritual life.
+What follows is a radically different vision of the spiritual life.
 If the goal is not merely to be forgiven but to be genuinely transformed — to actually undergo theosis — then the spiritual life is not primarily about securing a verdict.
 It is about participating in a process of real change.
 The practices, disciplines, and interior work of the tradition are not performances aimed at a divine judge.
-They are conditions for a genuine transformation that changes what you are.
+They are conditions for a transformation that changes what you are.

 Apatheia and Theoria